B. rustc Command-Line Interface¶

 Compiler argument

-indicates which lints always emit their diagnostics as errors, regardless of whether other lint-related compiler arguments are present.
+-Findicates which lints always emit their diagnostics as errors, regardless of whether other lint-related compiler arguments are present.
 This compiler argument may be used to treat warnings as errors.
-An error stops compilation while a warning does not.<lints>
+An error stops compilation while a warning does not.<lints>must be a comma-separated list of lint names and lint category names.
+The list must contain at least one element.Example:

 $ rustc -F warnings,absolute-paths-not-starting-with-crate